ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ~~~~~~~~~~~
 {: #fig-key-redistr-req-resp-2 title="Example of Key Distribution Request-Response"}

-Alternatively, the re-distribution of keying material can be initiated by the KDC, which e.g.,:

-* Can make the ace-group/GROUPNAME resource Observable {{RFC7641}}, and send notifications to observer Clients when the keying material is updated.

-   In case the KDC deletes the group identified by GROUPNAME, this also allows the KDC to send an unsolicited 4.04 (Not Found) response to each observer group member, as a notification of group termination.
-The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
-The value of the 'error' field MUST be set to 6 ("Group deleted").

-* Can send the payload of the Key Distribution Response in one or multiple multicast POST requests to the members of the group, using secure rekeying schemes such as {{RFC2093}}{{RFC2094}}{{RFC2627}}.

-* Can send unicast POST requests to each Client over a secure channel, with the same payload as the Key Distribution Response.
-When sending such requests, the KDC can target the URI path provided by the intended recipient upon joining the group, as specified in the 'control_uri' parameter of the Joining Request (see {{gid-post}}).

-* Can act as a publisher in a pub-sub scenario, and update the keying material by publishing on a specific topic on a broker, which all the members of the group are subscribed to.

-Note that these methods of KDC-initiated key distribution have different security properties and require different security associations.

 ### PUT Handler {#node-put}

 The PUT handler processes requests from a Client that asks for new individual keying material, as required to process messages exchanged in the group.